my-devices/sdk/WebTunnel/WebTunnelSCP/README.md

 ## Running remote-scp

-`remote-scp` does not need a configuration file, all parameters can be passed via command-line arguments.
-Some settings can also be set using a configuration file (see the `WebTunnelAgent` [documentation](../WebTunnelAgent/README.md) for more information on configuration files), but in most cases no configuration file is needed.
+`remote-scp` usually does not need a configuration file, most parameters can be passed via command-line arguments.
+Some settings can be set using a configuration file (see the `remote-client` [documentation](../WebTunnelClient/README.md) for more information on configuration files).

+At startup, `remote-scp` will look for a configuration file named `.remote-scp.properties` or `.remote-client.properties` in the current user's home directory, and read it if it's present.

 To run `remote-scp`, you'll need to specify the macchina.io REMOTE fully-qualified host name of the remote device to connect to (e.g. 8ba57423-ec1a-4f31-992f-a66c240cbfa0.remote.macchina.io),